smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2025/bingo_stats_rough_draft.md

 The ten most-read books were:

 - **The Tainted Cup** by Robert Jackson Bennett, read 377 times
-- **A Drop of Corruption** by Robert Jackson Bennett, read 328 times
+- **A Drop of Corruption** by Robert Jackson Bennett, read 359 times
 - **The Devils** by Joe Abercrombie, read 245 times
 - **Piranesi** by Susanna Clarke, read 217 times
 - **Blood Over Bright Haven** by M.L.
-Wang, read 199 times
+Wang, read 206 times
-- **The Raven Scholar** by Antonia Hodgson, read 186 times
+- **The Raven Scholar** by Antonia Hodgson, read 202 times
 - **Howl's Moving Castle** by Diana Wynne Jones, read 170 times
 - **The River Has Roots** by Amal El-Mohtar, read 153 times
 - **Paladin's Grace** by T. Kingfisher, read 150 times
-- ***TIE***: **Dawn** by Octavia E. Butler and **Dungeon Crawler Carl** by Matt Dinniman and **The Buffalo Hunter Hunter** by Stephen Graham Jones, each read 138 times
+- ***TIE***: **The Buffalo Hunter Hunter** by Stephen Graham Jones and **The Teller of Small Fortunes** by Julie Leong, each read 142 times

 The books used for the most squares were:

 - **Project Hail Mary** by Andy Weir, used for 16 squares
 - **Dungeon Crawler Carl** by Matt Dinniman, used for 15 squares
-- ***TIE***: **All Systems Red** by Martha Wells and **The River Has Roots** by Amal El-Mohtar, each used for 13 squares
+- **The Raven Scholar** by Antonia Hodgson, used for 14 squares

 **The Ragpicker King** by Cassandra Clare was the book read at least 10 times with the highest ratio of squares to times read: read 11 times for 8 squares.

 One of those interesting stats phenomena: even though most cards only include a few unique books, most of the books read are unique.
-There were an average of 2.9 reads per book.
+There were an average of 3.0 reads per book.

 ### Authors

 The ten most-read authors were:

-- Robert Jackson Bennett, read 772 times
+- Robert Jackson Bennett, read 782 times
-- T. Kingfisher, read 627 times
+- T. Kingfisher, read 630 times
-- Brandon Sanderson, read 395 times
+- Brandon Sanderson, read 396 times
-- Matt Dinniman, read 358 times
+- Matt Dinniman, read 362 times
-- Terry Pratchett, read 353 times
+- Terry Pratchett, read 354 times
-- Heather Fawcett, read 337 times
+- Heather Fawcett, read 339 times
 - Joe Abercrombie, read 325 times
 - Adrian Tchaikovsky, read 305 times
+- M.L.
+Wang, read 293 times
 - Octavia E. Butler, read 291 times
-- M.L.
-Wang, read 289 times

 The authors used for the most squares were: